zhanhuadong/gatk-master/scripts/cnv_wdl/somatic/README.md

 The reference (and bins, if specified) used must be the same between PoN and case samples.

-- ``CNVSomaticPairWorkflow.intervals`` -- (optional) Picard or GATK-style interval list.
-If provided, then WES workflow will be run; otherwise, WGS workflow will be run.
+- ``CNVSomaticPairWorkflow.intervals`` -- Picard or GATK-style interval list.
+For WGS, this should typically only include the autosomal chromosomes.
 - ``CNVSomaticPairWorkflow.common_sites`` -- Picard or GATK-style interval list of common sites to use for collecting allelic counts.
 - ``CNVSomaticPairWorkflow.read_count_pon`` -- Path to read-count PoN created by the panel workflow.
 - ``CNVSomaticPairWorkflow.tumor_bam`` -- File path or storage location (depending on backend) of the tumor BAM file.